 - For further information on terms, eligibility, and applications – https://coronavirus.dc.gov/dc-small-business-recovery-grants

 The Small Business Administration has two other major lending programs where they partner with commercial banks to complete transactions.
 The underlying programs have not been modified for the current COVID-19 situation but can be responsive to requests for payment modifications.

 - The Small Business Administration provides loans to assist business owners in purchasing owner-occupied real estate through the SBA 504 Loan Program.
 This program is specifically administered by Certified Development Companies (CDCs) on behalf of the Small Business Administration.
 John Marshall Bank has been in contact with one specific Certified Development Company that shared they are looking at payment modifications for up to six (6) months on existing SBA 504 Loans.
 If you are looking for potential payment relief on your SBA 504 Loan, the Bank recommends reaching out directly to your contact at the Certified Development Company that administered the SBA 504 Loan.

 - If you already participate in the 504 loan program, it is our understanding that if they contact the Business Finance Group or REDCO directly, they can modify your loan to Interest Only payments for up to 6 months.

 - John Marshall Bank currently does not participate in the SBA 7A Loan Program.
 Note in this program the SBA provides a guarantee on certain loans administered by commercial banks.
 John Marshall Bank though would recommend if you have a loan under the SBA 7A Loan Program to reach out to your lender to explore certain payment modifications.

-For more information on Lending Options for businesses impacted by COVID-19, opens in a new windowContact Us.
+For more information on Lending Options and Resources for small businesses impacted by COVID-19, Contact Us.